 Provide an analysis of the knowledge and skills needed to meet the employment needs of the employers in the region, including employment needs in in-demand industry sectors and occupations.

 To update the needs assessment referenced above, the Board leveraged BurningGlass data that analyzed on-line postings for jobs in the county.
 Through this analysis, it is able to identify the skills and certifications that are most often requested by employers.
-As presented in the following table, Communication Skills was a requirement for 5,600 on- line job advertisements in 2015.
+As presented in the following table, Customer Service Skills was a requirement for 5,600 on- line job advertisements in 2017.

-Top Skills by 2015 Job Postings - DeKalb County
+Top Skills by 2017 Job Postings - DeKalb County